 Step 5 - Final Interview

-Once the recruiting process has been completed and the pool of candidates has been narrowed, the applicant will have a final interview.
+Once the recruiting process has been completed and the pool of candidates has been narrowed, a roster of eligible fulltime and/or part-time firefighter candidates will be compiled.
+If an opening for a fulltime/part-time firefighter occurs, the eligible applicants will be invited to participate in final interviews.

 Step 6 - Conditional Offer of Employment

-A conditional offer of employment will be made to qualified applicants once an opening is available.
+A conditional offer of employment will be made to a qualified applicant following the final interview.
 This offer is contingent upon the applicant successfully completing and passing the remaining steps of the hiring process.

 Step 7 - Background Investigation

 All applicants will submit to a complete Background Investigation.
 As part of the background investigation, we will check the applicant's employment history, fire, financial, education, and military records as well as personal references.
 Please note that the background investigation is ongoing and may begin as soon as the application for employment is received.

 All positions in the Fire Department require the applicant to submit to a Polygraph Examination.
 A contractor employed by the City will administer polygraphs.
 If results indicate deception, the applicant will be given the opportunity to explain, deny or admit the deception.
 A second examination may be administered at the discretion of the City if it is determined to be necessary for consideration of the applicant continuing in the process.
 The decision to remove an applicant from the hiring process will not be based solely on the outcome of a Polygraph.

 The Medical Evaluation is thorough, and it is essential that candidates be in excellent health with no conditions which would restrict his/her ability to safely perform work.
 This exam will include but is not limited to the following: EKG, Substance Abuse Screening, Medical Exam, and a TB Test.